tobikli/ba-thesis/content/system_design.typ

 #TODO[
   This section describes how the subsystems are mapped onto existing hardware and software components.
 The description is accompanied by a UML deployment diagram.
 The existing components are often off-the-shelf components.
 If the components are distributed on different nodes, the network infrastructure and the protocols are also described.
 ]

-== Persistent Data Management
-#TODO[
-  Optional section that describes how data is saved over the lifetime of the system and which data.
-Usually this is either done by saving data in structured files or in databases.
-If this is applicable for the thesis, describe the approach for persisting data here and show a UML class diagram how the entity objects are mapped to persistent storage.
-It contains a rationale of the selected storage scheme, file system or database, a description of the selected database and database administration issues.
-]

-== Access Control
-#TODO[
-  Optional section describing the access control and security issues based on the nonfunctional requirements in the requirements analysis.
-It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of en- cryption algorithms.
-]

-== Global Software Control
-#TODO[
-  Optional section describing the control flow of the system, in particular, whether a monolithic, event-driven control flow or concurrent processes have been selected, how requests are initiated and specific synchronization issues
-]

-== Boundry Conditions
-#TODO[
-  Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
-]